roviedoculan/coding-challenges-java/README.md

 # coding-challenges-java
-Solution implementation for Java coding challenges.
+This repo contains my solutions for some Java coding challenges.